 NOTE: There is a common misunderstanding, parroted by Nagin, about the death penalty's effect on "homicide rates". see "HOMICIDE RATES & EXECUTIONS", below.

 4) Nagin "singled out the key question from the report: Is capital punishment more or less effective as a deterrent than alternative punishments, such as a life sentence without the possibility of parole?"
 “None of the studies we reviewed—none—accounted for the noncapital portion of the sanction regime,” Nagin said.

 Sharp: I think Nagin is in error.
 I believe Ehrlich, in the earlier studies (1978), did have some controls for other sanctions.
 Ask Ehrlich.

 The more recent studies may not have needed to review other sanctions, specifically, in order to isolate executions, as within the panel studies other sanctions are constants, within those jurisdictions and are, therefore, controlled.

 Ask the Researchers.

-Again, including Ehrlich's feedback, as well as other Researchers, would have been welcome, but Nagin excluded that.
+Again, including Ehrlich's feedback, as well as other Researchers, would have been welcome, but Nagin excluded that, on purpose.